hamidriasat/UNet-3-Plus/configs/README.md

 Here we provide **overview** of our config file and how you can use your own custom settings's for training and evaluation.

 We are using [Hydra](https://hydra.cc/) for passing configurations.
 Hydra is a framework for elegantly configuring complex applications.
-In hydra you can easily [extend](https://hydra.cc/docs/patterns/extending_configs/) and [interpolate](https://hydra.cc/docs/advanced/override_grammar/basic/#primitives) `yaml` config files.
+In Hydra you can easily [extend](https://hydra.cc/docs/patterns/extending_configs/) and [interpolate](https://hydra.cc/docs/advanced/override_grammar/basic/#primitives) `yaml` config files.
 [Here](https://hydra.cc/docs/1.0/advanced/override_grammar/basic/)  you can read how to pass or override configurations through command line.

 Most of the configurations attributes in our [config](/configs/config.yaml) are self-explanatory.
 However, for some attributes additions comments are added.
 You can override configurations from command line too, but it's advisable to override them from config file because it's easy.

-By default hydra stores a log file of each run in a seperate directory.
-We have disabled it in our case, if you want to enabled them to keep record of each run configration's then comment out the settings at the end config file.
+By default, hydra stores a log file of each run in a separate directory.
+We have disabled it in our case, if you want to enable them to keep record of each run configuration's then comment out the settings at the end of config file.

 ```yaml
 # project root working directory, automatically read by hydra (.../UNet3P)